Version

 Following these timing control guidelines can significantly improve the stability of multi-camera systems during startup and runtime, reducing errors and unexpected behavior.

 First you need to confirm whether the image does not reach the preset frame rate.
-There are several ways to view framerate in ROS 2, such as:
+There are several ways to view framerate in ROS1, such as:

 • rqt